By Pierre Valette, Emmy and Peabody-Award winning journalist and TV producer

 According to Coughlin, recent strategic partnerships between local biotechs and global health and pharmaceutical companies, such as Roche, have accelerated research and development in Boston at a pace that would have been inconceivable 20 years ago.

-Last fall, Roche announced a partnership with Warp Drive Bio to test and further develop the company’s discoveries.
-Roche has similar partnerships with two other Boston companies, Blueprint Medicines and C4 Therapeutics, whose groundbreaking work could eventually result in new life-saving drugs.
-To build upon such partnering efforts, Roche recently established its first partnering presence in Boston.
+Over the last decade, Roche has announced several partnerships with Boston based companies, including Arrakis Therapeutics, Dyno Therapeutics, Blueprint Medicines and C4 Therapeutics, whose groundbreaking work could eventually result in new life-saving drugs.
+To build upon such partnering efforts, Roche recently established its first partnering presence in Boston in 2017.

-“Boston is an extraordinary place for accelerating the discovery of critical new drugs,” says Michael Crowley, Head of Roche’s early stage partnering team, Innovation Partnering, and the driving force behind Roche’s new Boston partnering office, “In the Boston area, you have many highly inventive, nimble companies working in an ideal environment to quickly translate novel science into new medicines.
+“Boston is an extraordinary place for accelerating the discovery of critical new drugs,” says James Sabry, Global Head Roche Pharma Partnering, “In the Boston area, you have many highly inventive, nimble companies working in an ideal environment to quickly translate novel science into new medicines.
 Roche can support what these companies do best — the rapid research and development of groundbreaking drugs — while providing the necessary scale and complementary expertise to bring new drugs through clinical testing, and eventually to patients.”